The Peace Destinations

 Prayer at Maqam Ibrahim

-After completing Tawaf, the Sunnah is to pray two rak‘ahs behind Maqam Ibrahim, the station of Prophet Ibrahim (peace be upon him).
+After completing Tawaf, the Sunnah is to perform umrah prayer by praying two rak‘ahs behind Maqam Ibrahim, the station of Prophet Ibrahim (peace be upon him).
 This small stone, enclosed in glass, bears the footprints of Prophet Ibrahim from when he built the Kaaba with his son Ismail.

-If the area near Maqam Ibrahim is crowded, the two rak‘ahs may be performed anywhere inside Masjid al-Haram.
+If the area near Maqam Ibrahim is crowded, the two rak‘ahs of umrah prayer may be performed anywhere inside Masjid al-Haram.

 Drinking Zamzam Water